gzzhanghao/vue-reactivity-decorators/README.md

 ### @computed

-Creates an reacitve value that is derived from other reacitve values, but won't be recomputed unless one of the underlying reacitve values changes.
+Creates a reacitve value that is derived from other reacitve values, but won't be recomputed unless one of the underlying reacitve values changes.

 __Example:__